Nita1001/bank-api-mern-stack-app/README.md

 - Fetch all details of all the users.
 - Filter users by the amount of cash they have.

-## Installation
+## Setup and Installation

-1. Clone the repository.
+1. Clone this repository to your local machine
-2. Install the dependencies by running `npm install`.
-3. Create a `.env` file in the root directory and add your MongoDB Atlas credentials.
+2. Navigate to the `client` directory and run `npm install` to install the necessary dependencies for the React client
+3. Navigate to the `server` directory and run `npm install` to install the necessary dependencies for the Node.js server
+4. In the `server` directory, create a `.env` file with the following environment variables:

+- MONGO_URI= [insert your MongoDB URI here]

 ## Usage

 1. Start the server by running `npm start`.
 2. Open Postman and test the endpoints by sending requests to the server.

 3. Open the React app by navigating to the client directory and running `npm start`.
 4. Use the front-end site to manage the users of the bank.